Story: Auckland region

 Eden Park has been the site of many sporting battles, but its most infamous conflict was a political one.
 During the final rugby test of the 1981 South African Springbok tour of New Zealand, a Cessna plane piloted by Marx Jones buzzed the park, as part of nationwide protests against South Africa’s apartheid regime.
 Fellow traveller Grant Cole tried to stop the game by dropping flour bombs onto the field.
 Dodging the missiles, the teams kept playing, although All Black Gary Knight was briefly felled by a flour bomb.
 When they landed, Jones and Cole were arrested.

-The region is represented by three teams in the national rugby competition, the Air New Zealand Cup – Counties Manukau, Auckland and North Harbour.
+The region is represented by three teams in the national rugby competition, the ITM Cup – Counties Manukau, Auckland and North Harbour.
 In 2007 Auckland won the cup.
 Its famous blue and white hooped jerseys have been worn by players since 1883.
 The region is also represented in the Super 14 rugby competition by the Blues.

 Auckland has hosted two Commonwealth Games: the 4th Games in 1950 (then called the Empire Games), and the 14th Games in 1990.